 Margrit Rosenberg Stenge

 Margrit Rosenberg Stenge was born in Cologne, Germany, on December 27, 1928.
 After the war, Margrit moved back to Oslo with her family and got married.
 She and her husband, Stefan, immigrated to Canada, settling in Montreal, in 1951.
 Margrit worked in administration for forty years, after which she translated six books from Norwegian to English, including Counterfeiter: How a Norwegian Jew Survived the Holocaust by Moritz Nachtstern (2008).
-Margrit lives in Montreal.
+Margrit Rosenberg Stenge passed away in 2021.

 You can learn more about Margrit Rosenberg Stenge’s story by visiting Re:Collection